soelz4/dotfiles/README.md

 - **Notification** - [Dunst](https://github.com/dunst-project/dunst).
 - **AUR Helper** - [Yay](https://github.com/Jguer/yay).

-I Use DWM as My Daily Work Environment/Window Manager and the Reason is ~> it is Very Minimal, Simple, Lightweight and Smooth.
+I Use Xmonad as My Daily Work Environment/Window Manager and the Reason is ~> it is Very Minimal, Simple, Lightweight and Smooth.
 Which Means it is Based on KISS (Keep it Simple Stupid).

 ## Requirements